EliasIelceanu/EliasIelceanu_BlueStampPortfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+  For my final milestone, I decided to add a LiDAR inspired system to make the self driving a lot more reliable and accurate.
+I also added an Arduino Mega 2560 to replace the old Arduino Uno R3.

+  - A LiDAR is a light detection and ranging system that uses rapid laser pulses to measure distaces.
+By calculating how long it takes for the light to hit the surface and bounce back, it creates a highly accurate 3d map.

+  - An Arduino Mega is a high capacity micro controller that is a more powerful sibling of the stadard Arduino Uno

 # Second Milestone